 Highlights:

-• Work travel remained consistently low and was often shadowed by personal or social journeys.
+Work travel has remained consistently low and is often shadowed by personal or social journeys.

 Seasons On The Road